Digital Nomad Vietnam: One-Month Plan

 Visa logistics

-- 30-day e-visa: USD 25, multi-entry available, the standard short-stay option.
+- 30-day e-visa: USD 25, multi-entry available, fine for a short stay.

-- 90-day e-visa: USD 50, also available, multi-entry.
-Best for a month-plus stay.
+- 90-day e-visa: USD 50, multi-entry.
+The standard route for a month-plus remote-work stay.

 - Visa runs: if your e-visa expires, exit by air to Bangkok, Phnom Penh or Singapore and re-enter on a new e-visa.
 Land borders also work.
+This is the practical pattern for stays beyond 90 days; it's a grey zone, not formal authorisation.

 When to do this trip